High order paracontrolled calculus: Paracontrolled calculus

-and assume that $L$ \textit{is elliptic}, so that the $V_i$ span at every point of $M$ the whole tangent space.
-The operator $L$ is then a sectorial operator in $L^2(M)$, it is injective on the quotient space of $L^2(M)$ by the space of constant functions, it has a bounded $H^\infty$-calculus on $L^2(M)$, and $-L$ generates a holomorphic semigroup $(e^{-tL})_{t>0}$ on $L^2(M)$.
+The operator $L$ is then a sectorial operator in $L^2(M)$, it is injective on the quotient space of $L^2(M)$ by the space of constant functions, it has a bounded $H^\infty$-calculus on $L^2(M)$, and $-L$ generates a holomorphic semigroup $(e^{-tL})_{t>0}$ on $L^2(M)$ -- see \cite{DM}.
 The above class of operators includes obviously the Laplacian on the flat torus.
 Note that under the above smoothness and ellipticity conditions, the semigroup $e^{-tL}$ has regularity estimates at any order, by which we mean that for every tuple $I$, the operators $\Big(t^\frac{| I |}{2}V_I\Big)e^{-tL}$ and $e^{-tL}\Big(t^\frac{| I |}{2}V_I\Big)$ have kernels $K_t(x,y)$ satisfying the Gaussian estimate